-Designed for students who want to become proficient in the most commonly used features of Microsoft Excel.
+.5 hour lecture, 1.5 hours laboratory Designed for students who want to become proficient in the most commonly used features of Microsoft Excel.
 Basic spreadsheet concepts and terms will be introduced.
-Students will learn how to create, format and revise spreadsheets and charts, and to create basic formulas and templates.
+Students will learn how to create, format and revise spreadsheets, charts, basic formulas, and templates.
 The use of simple macros will be introduced.
-Students who desire more in-depth coverage of these and additional topics should consider enrolling in BOT 123, 124, 125.
+Those desiring more in-depth coverage of these and additional topics should consider enrolling in BOT 123, 124, 125.
 Not open to students with credit in BOT 124, 125.
+CSU

-116 ESSENTIAL ACCESS 1 UNIT
+116 ESSENTIAL ACCESS Prerequisite: None